John Shelby Spong: Early life

+Career

-Spong served as rector of St. Joseph's Church in Durham, North Carolina, from 1955 to 1957; rector of Calvary Parish, Tarboro, North Carolina, from 1957 to 1965; rector of St. John's Church in Lynchburg, Virginia, from 1965 to 1969; and rector of St. Paul's Church in Richmond, Virginia, from 1969 to 1976.
-He held visiting positions and gave lectures at major American theological institutions, most prominently at Harvard Divinity School.
+Spong was ordained to the Episcopal priesthood in 1955.
+He served as rector of St. Joseph's Church in Durham, North Carolina, from 1955 to 1957; rector of Calvary Parish, Tarboro, North Carolina, from 1957 to 1965; rector of St. John's Church in Lynchburg, Virginia, from 1965 to 1969; and rector of St. Paul's Church in Richmond, Virginia, from 1969 to 1976.
+Spong became bishop coadjutor of Newark in 1976.

+Spong was the bishop of the Episcopal Diocese of Newark from 1979 to 2000.
+He was known as a leader of the church's liberal wing.
+He was one of the first American bishops to ordain a woman into the clergy (in 1977), and he was the first to ordain an openly gay man (Robert Williams in 1989).
+In response to the Williams ordination, Spong was censured by the church's House of Bishops in 1990.
+Later the church followed his lead; an Episcopal court ruled that homosexuality was not counter to its principles in 1996, and the church recognized same-sex marriages in 2015.
+Spong held visiting positions and gave lectures at major American theological institutions, most prominently at Harvard Divinity School.
 He retired in 2000.
 As a retired bishop, he was a member of the Episcopal Church's House of Bishops.

-Spong was one of the first American bishops to ordain a woman into the clergy, in 1977, and he was the first to ordain an openly gay man, Robert Williams, in 1989.
-Later the church followed his lead.
-An Episcopal court ruled that homosexuality was not counter to its principles in 1996, and the church recognized same-sex marriages in 2015.

 Spong described his own life as a journey from the literalism and conservative theology of his childhood to an expansive view of Christianity.
 In a 2013 interview, Spong credited the Anglican bishop John Robinson as his mentor in this journey and said reading Robinson's writings in the 1960s led to a friendship and mentoring relationship with him over many years.
-Spong also honors Robinson as a mentor in the opening pages of his 2002 book A New Christianity for a New World.

-Recipient of many awards, including 1999 Humanist of the Year, Spong was a contributor to the Living the Questions DVD program and was a guest on numerous national television broadcasts (including The Today Show, Politically Incorrect with Bill Maher, Dateline, 60 Minutes, and Larry King Live).
-Spong's calendar had him lecturing around the world.
-Spong was the cousin of the United States Senator from Virginia William B. Spong Jr.
+A recipient of many awards, Spong was a contributor to the Living the Questions DVD program and was a guest on numerous national television broadcasts (including The Today Show, Politically Incorrect with Bill Maher, Dateline, 60 Minutes, and Larry King Live).
+Spong received honorary Doctor of Divinity degrees from Virginia Theological Seminary and Saint Paul's College, Virginia, as well as an honorary Doctor of Humane Letters from Muhlenberg College.
+In 1999, he was awarded the Humanist of the Year award by the American Humanist Association.

-According to The Episcopal Diocese of Newark, Bishop Spong suffered a stroke before a speaking engagement in Marquette, Michigan, on Saturday, September 10, 2016.